nutjob-laboratories/merk/README.txt

 merk.exe -Ltx -S irc.libera.chat:6697 -C us.dal.net:6667 -c "#python" -c "#merk"
 ```

-All commandline options are what they say on the tin: _optional_.
-Just running the script with no commandline options will initally open up the connection dialog, and you can do just about everything completely inside the GUI.
+All command-line options are what they say on the tin: _optional_.
+Just running the script with no command-line options will initially open up the connection dialog, and you can do just about everything completely inside the GUI.

 # Why does MERK exist?
 It's simple.
 I don't currently like any of the other IRC clients.
 I've used many, _many_ other IRC clients for Windows and Linux, and they just didn't feel _right_.
 They weren't customizable enough, didn't have features that I wanted, or just plain looked ancient.
 I wanted a GUI IRC client that looked and felt modern, and could be heavily customized.
 My previous IRC client was called [**Ərk**](https://github.com/nutjob-laboratories/erk), and although I liked developing it and working on it, I honestly didn't use it that much.
 I fell out of love with the "single window" interface that so many other IRC clients use, and decided to try something "new" (and by "new" I mean 30 years old).
 I remembered using [mIRC](https://www.mirc.com/) back when I was younger, and decided to try and write a new client that used the [multiple-document interface](https://en.wikipedia.org/wiki/Multiple-document_interface) style I remember fondly.
 And thus, __MERK__ was born!